yunting-wang/yunting-wang.github.io/research.md

 In addition, we derived modeled spectra given the delayed star formation history model plus a recent burst or quenching, using the CIGALE (Code Investigating GALaxy Emission) SED (Stellar Energy Distribution) code, and compare the evolution tracks with the observation data.

-We also extend our study on other nearby galaxies with different SFR and stellar mass, such as NGC5068, NGC2835 and NGC1365.
+We also extend our study on other nearby galaxies with different SFR and stellar mass properties, such as NGC5068, NGC2835 and NGC1365.